Arus12/7CernyJSemestralProject/README.md

 * User enter the size of present
 * User ender color of ribbon
-* Output is christmas present with entered size with entered colored ribbon * It can looks like this:
+* Output is christmas present with entered size with entered colored ribbon * It can looks like this:d
 ##Obrázek!!!!!

 ### YearWork